 The Issuer also expects the UK's withdrawal to have implications for the Issuer's London-based cross-border operations, to the extent they rely on unrestricted access to the European financial services market.
+In addition, the UK's departure from the EU is likely to impact the Issuer's clients' operating models, including their supply chains, working capital requirements, investment decisions and financial markets access.
 The extent of these implications will depend on the outcome of negotiations.
-To ensure continuity of service, independent of the outcome of negotiations, the Issuer assumes a scenario whereby the UK exits the EU without the existing passporting or regulatory equivalence framework that supports cross-border business.
-This scenario would impact (i) the Group's legal entities in the UK and the EU, (ii) the Issuer's product offering, (iii) the Issuer's clients and (iv) the Issuer's employees.
+To ensure continuity of service, independent of the outcome of negotiations, the Issuer assumes a scenario whereby the UK will benefit from neither the existing passporting nor regulatory equivalence framework that supports cross-border business.
+This scenario could impact (i) the Group's legal entities in the UK and the EU, (ii) the Issuer's product offering, (iii) the Issuer's clients and (iv) the Issuer's employees.

-The Issuer is taking steps to prepare for the UK leaving the EU in 2019.
-This process involves execution risks, many of them linked to the uncertain outcome of negotiations and potentially tight timelines to implement significant changes to the Issuer's UK and European operating models.
+The Issuer has taken steps to prepare for the UK's exit from the EU.
+However, there remain execution risks, many of them linked to the uncertain outcome of negotiations and potentially tight timelines to implement significant changes to the Issuer's UK and European operating models.
 If these risks materialise, the Issuer's clients and employees are likely to be affected.
 The exact impact on the Issuer's clients will depend on their individual circumstances and, in a worst-case scenario, could include disruption to the provision of products and services.

-The Issuer is likely to be affected by global geopolitical trends, including the risk of government intervention.
+The Issuer is likely to be affected by global geopolitical trends, including the risk of government intervention

 While economic globalisation appears to remain deeply embedded in the international system, it is increasingly challenged by nationalism and protectionism, and international institutions may be less capable of arresting this trend.
-In Europe, for example, there remains an uncertain economic and political outlook, particularly in light of the UK's anticipated withdrawal from the EU.
-A gradual shift in global power from the United States of America ("U.S.") and Europe towards China and emerging markets also appears to be occurring and may continue.
+In Europe, for example, there remains an uncertain economic and political outlook, particularly in light of the UK's exit from the EU and the scheduled end of the transition period.
+A shift in global power from the United States of America ("U.S.") and Europe towards China and emerging markets, as well as U.S.-China competition and occasional confrontation also appears to be occurring and may continue.
 Furthermore, sanctions targeting the Russian government, institutions and individuals have had (and are continuing to have) an adverse effect on the Russian economy, and further sanctions may be possible.